 The South Shore Of Loch Ness

-On the southern side of Loch Ness the setting becomes wild.
+On the southern side the setting becomes wild.
 The single track roads enfold the undulating shore.
 The south side is a lot more tranquil, but the 100-foot falls at the Foyer are a wonderful sight!
 At Dores, which is towards the end of the northeast of the lake, a small road twists into the hills towards the south.
 Here you’ll find many smaller lochs nestled at an altitude between steeply-sloped mountains.
 This is perfect if you are looking for the best in beautiful Scotland scenery.

 Loch Ness Monster